trevordblack/Juliog/README.md

 ```

+For the if statement condition which is not statically defined (i.e. dynamically defined in relation to a wire value) the if statement and all of its constituent parts (the if condition, the if block, and the else block should it exist) will be parameterized, but not raised, nor removed.

 If the if statement can't be determined at compilation time
-i.e. The if statement is determined by a wire
+i.e. The if statement is determined by a wire:

 ```julia
 julia> :(